nikhilsab/nikhilsab.github.io/_pages/about.md

   - /about.html
 ---

-I’m a second year Computer Science Ph.D. student at Virginia Tech advised by [Dr. Chandan Reddy](https://people.cs.vt.edu/reddy/).
-My current research primarily centers on delving into the realm of Large Language Models, with a particular emphasis on its diverse applications, including tabular data analysis and symbolic regression.
+I’m a second year Computer Science Ph.D. student at Virginia Tech advised by [Dr. Chandan Reddy](https://creddy.net/).
+My current research primarily centers on delving into the realm of Large Language Models, with a particular emphasis on its diverse applications, including tabular data reasoning and code generation.

 My academic journey traces back to my Bachelor's in Electronics Engineering from VJTI, Mumbai.
 My undergraduate thesis dedicated to the exploration of Deepfake Detection, led me to join Virginia Tech for the Masters program.
 During my Master's program, I collaborated on projects on machine learning privacy with my advisor [Dr. Ruoxi Jia](https://reds-lab.github.io/#/).